paccanarolab/LI-DTI/README.md

 - `code/` directory need to be at the top level inside of the LI-DTI/.

 ## Code
 This section describes the code used to run LI-DTI.

+For MATLAB, run the `.mlx` files inside of the folder `code (MATLAB)`.
-For MATLAB run the `.mlx` files and for GNU Octave use the `.m` files.
+For GNU Octave, run the same files but use the `.m` files inside of the folder `code (Octave`.

 ### Warm- and Cold-Start Scenarios